 Amherst has numerous invasive plants.
 The five most common and most controllable are oriental bittersweet, autumn olive, common buckthorn, japanese knotweed and garlic mustard.
-Armed with the iNaturalist app and loppers, the Invasives Steward will identify, locate, record sightings and kill particular plants.
+Armed with the iNaturalist app and loppers, the Invasives Steward will identify, locate, record sightings and occasionally kill particular plants.

 Identifying and managing invasive species (pictured above) is not hard.
 Follow the tips below.

 Autumn Olive has grayish green leaves with silvery scales bottom side, and gives off a shimmery look.
 Stems are speckled, often with thorns.
 Bell-shaped cream or yellow flower clusters.
 Silvery fruit ripens to red.
 Autumn olive's nitrogen-fixing root nodules allow the plant to grow in even the most unfavorable soils.
 Fruit can be eaten raw or made into jam.
 Perform control efforts before fruiting to prevent the spread of seeds.
-Non-herbicidal treatments are to cut and smother and/or drill holes in the stump(s) and fill with Epsom Salts.
+Non-herbicidal treatments are to cut drill holes in the stump(s) and fill with Epsom Salts.

 Common Buckthorn can be distinguished from native and other non-native buckthorns by its sharp, thorn-tipped branches and from native Hawthorns (Crataegus spp.) on which the thorns grow from the sides of branches.
 It also has noticeable forward-curved side veins on its leaves and clusters of purplish-black berries that have 4 hard seeds.
 Buckthorn seeds are easily spread by birds and other wildlife.
 It is fast growing and will reproduce from seeds or by stump sprouting.
 The seeds may remain viable in the soil for up to five years.
 It can quickly become a thicket crowding out all native vegetation.
-Non-herbicidal treatments are to cut and smother and/or drill holes in the stump(s) and fill with Epsom Salts in the Fall.
+Non-herbicidal treatments are to cut and drill holes in the stump(s) and fill with Epsom Salts in the Fall.